wp-plugins/gravity-forms-wcag-20-form-fields/readme.txt

 2. Shows list field with 'buttons' instead of images to add and delete rows - buttons are styled like the previous images but are keyboard accessible.

 == Changelog ==

+= 1.2.5 =

+* Feature: change 'Save and continue' link to a button.
+This provides better accessibility by providing 'Save and continue' as a form field - making it listed along side with the 'Previous', 'Next' and 'Submit' buttons when a screen reader user lists all form fields. e.g. JAWS + F5.

 = 1.2.4 =